grousewood-games/solforge/docs/rules.md

 `Allied`: The keyword is followed by a faction.
 It is like Forge, but also requires a card of the listed faction is in your hand.

+`Ambush`: If a card with Ambush is in hand, and the conditions are met during an opponent's turn, the card will Spawn a creature.

 `Assault`: This ability will only happen if the creature was Forged into a lane with no opposing creature.

 `Banish`: A card that is Banished is removed from the game.